Past and present Wichita city council members remember former Mayor Carl Brewer

 Brewer served in the Army National Guard for more than 20 years.
 He spent six years on the Wichita City Council and was elected mayor in 2007 and re-elected in 2011.

-When Brewere decided to run for mayor, Williams said he suggested she go out for his position on city council.
+When Brewer decided to run for mayor, Williams said he suggested she go out for his position on city council.

 “So that’s how we got to know each other really close,” said Williams.